No, That’s Not Christianity: Part 1

 Sola Scriptura, Huh?

 There is, however, no shortage of passages that would seem – at first glance – to accomplish this.
 But they only seem to do that, and that’s only because we bring that idea to the Bible.
 We would never get that idea from the Bible if we didn’t already import it from elsewhere before we ever picked up the Bible.
-If we read those passages in context and take the Bible on its own terms without imposing external expectations upon it, not only would that idea never occur to us, but we’d see plainly that those passages are talking about something else entirely – typically, they’re either talking about the indwelling of the Spirit of God in the here-and-now and our representative dwelling within the Godhead through Christ, or they’re talking about our eventual physical, bodily resurrection from the dead at Christ’s return.
+If we read those passages in their historical and literary context and take the Bible on its own terms without imposing external expectations upon it, not only would that idea never occur to us, but we’d see plainly that those passages are talking about something else entirely – typically, they’re either talking about the indwelling of the Spirit of God in the here-and-now and our representative dwelling within the Godhead through Christ, or they’re talking about our eventual physical, bodily resurrection from the dead at Christ’s return.

 I realize, of course, that winning this argument would be a hard-fought battle demanding far more than the few paragraphs I’ve written here so far, since this “dying and going to heaven”-paradigm is synonymous with Christianity itself for most people, and long-held religious beliefs die hard.
 It would require, at the very least, painstakingly going through the Bible, passage-by-misunderstood passage, and explicitly deconstructing longstanding and deeply-entrenched interpretations of those passages.
 That’s an exercise I quite enjoy for its own sake, actually, but it’s beyond the scope of my purposes here, so I’ve added that content as a follow-up to this.
 If you absolutely must be convinced of the error of our popular ideas about the afterlife before you can proceed, I explain that more comprehensively at the article linked above, but there is a more important point I’m trying to make here.

 No, my purpose here is not just to convince people of this particular error of the market-standard version of Christianity.
 That error is toxic in itself, but it’s still only an emblematic symptom of a deeper, more fundamental problem within the Church.
 The present state of market-standard Christianity is bad enough and worth addressing, but it is the forces that have twisted it into that shape that are the real problem.
 We could try to hammer it into a more biblically-consistent shape today, but it will only bounce right back tomorrow if we don’t address those underlying problems first.